mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.MessageQueueing.Abstractions.md

 ## Class: MessageQueueing.IMessageQueueHandler`1
-Represents a generic interface for handling messages of type from a message queue.The type of channel for the messages.
+Represents a generic interface for handling messages of type from a message queue.
+The type of channel for the messages.

 ## Class: MessageQueueing.IMessageQueueHandler`2
-Represents a generic interface for handling messages of type from a message queue associated with a specific channel of type .The type of channel for the messages.The type of messages to handle.
+Represents a generic interface for handling messages of type from a message queue associated with a specific channel of type .
+The type of channel for the messages.
+The type of messages to handle.

 ### Methods

 #### HandleAsync(`1,Eliassen.MessageQueueing.Services.IMessageContext)
 Handles the specified message asynchronously.

 ##### Parameters
 * *message:* The message to handle.